flexxui/flexx/docs/webruntime.rst

 -----------------------------------
-Reference for the webruntime module
+Reference for the WEBRUNTIME module
 -----------------------------------

 .. automodule:: flexx.webruntime